mdmahoney93/macmen.github.io/README.md

 ## This is fun and interactive code where you can fill the screen with PacMen and watch them bounce around.
 I added some css to change the background and customize the buttons.

 ### How to run: open up the index.html file in a new browser.
 Click "Add a PacMan" and  then "Start Munching".
 How many PacMan can you keep track of at one time??
+Fun Fact: The more you press the Start Munching button, the faster they munch!

 #### Future improvements: I would like to know how to make all 4 images come out when you press Add a PacMan.. or maybe instead of a still image, use a gif or video??
 Also to have a stop or restart button.